na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 response should be.
 Aimed at stopping Claude from cooking a bit too much as it likes to do when the chat grows longer.
 |-> Added a short clause for NSFW scenes, improves depictions of sexual acts whilst not being overly horny throughout.

 31 Oct - Kanye West.
-Modified the impersonation prompt for when you're too lazy to respond yourself.
+Modified the impersonation prompt (not stable) for when you're too lazy to respond yourself.
 Made some minor adjustments to phrasing of instructions.
 -----------------------------------------------------------------------------------------------------------------------
 ```